leondz/hatespeechdata/README.md

 ## List of datasets

 ### Arabic
-__1. Are They our Brothers?
-Analysis and Detection of Religious Hate Speech in the Arabic Twittersphere__
+#### Are They our Brothers?
+Analysis and Detection of Religious Hate Speech in the Arabic Twittersphere
 * Link to publication: [https://ieeexplore.ieee.org/document/8508247](https://ieeexplore.ieee.org/document/8508247)
 * Link to data: https://github.com/nuhaalbadi/Arabic_hatespeech(https://github.com/nuhaalbadi/Arabic_hatespeech)
 * Task description: Binary (Hate, Not)